 The Indiana Court of Appeals [hereafter “COA”] reviewed Indiana’s version of the Uniform Interstate Family Support Act (“UIFSA,” sometimes referred to as the “Uniform Act”) and the federal Full Faith and Credit for Child Support Orders Act (“FFCCSOA,” sometimes referred to as the “Federal Act”).
 The court determined: (1) Father was not a resident of Indiana within the meaning of the Federal Act, and (2) the Federal Act preempts the Uniform Act because of a conflict between the two statutes.
 The father appealed the COA’s ruling.

-Thus, the issue before the Supreme was whether the Federal Act preempted the Uniform Act.
+Thus, the issue before the Indiana Supreme Court was whether the Federal Act preempted the Uniform Act.

 Indiana’s version of the Uniform Act provides in relevant part: